The Best Things to Do in Jerusalem in December

 And in addition to the holidays, there are several cultural Jerusalem events that highlight December year after year.

-For a listing of daily Jerusalem events happening in December 2012, or to sync the details of a particular event to your own mobile calendar, please check here.
+For an up-to-date listing of daily Jerusalem events happening in December, or to sync the details of a particular event to your own mobile calendar, please check here.

 Click